Octopus in tomato sauce

 Polpo alla Luciana

 The octopus in tomato sauce I'm going to show you is a particular Italian recipe.
 It's called "polpo alla Luciana" and it's the typical way in which Neapolitan fishermen cooked octopus without adding many other ingredients.
 The secret of the recipe is its long cooking time on very low heat.
 One to two hours according to the size, until soft.
 Read more on history, below.
-We should recover their cuisine to learn how to save money and make the best using a few things.
-Other recipes with molluscs? fish?
+You should recover their cuisine to learn how to save money and make the best using a few things.
+Mediterranean diet recipe.

 - 1kg (2.2 pounds) octopus